Travel + Leisure Co. (TNL) stock: comparing current and last year EPS estimates - The Dwinnex

 Revenue Estimates

-In the current quarter, 8 analysts expect revenue to total $943.91M.
+It is expected that $90B in revenue will be generated in the current quarter, according to 8 analysts.
 It ranges from a high estimate of $973.22M to a low estimate of $835M.
 As of the current estimate, Travel + Leisure Co.’s year-ago sales were $922M, an estimated increase of 2.40% from the year-ago figure.
 For the next quarter, 8 analysts are estimating revenue of $1.01B, an increase of 7.50% over than the figure of $2.40% in the same quarter last year.
 There is a high estimate of $1.08B for the next quarter, whereas the lowest estimate is $959M.

 A total of 8 analysts have provided revenue estimates for TNL’s current fiscal year.
 The highest revenue estimate was $3.85B, while the lowest revenue estimate was $3.72B, resulting in an average revenue estimate of $3.79B.
 In the same quarter a year ago, actual revenue was $3.57B, up 6.30% from the average estimate.
 Based on 8 analysts’ estimates, the company’s revenue will be $3.95B in the next fiscal year.
 The high estimate is $4.15B and the low estimate is $3.71B.
 The average revenue growth estimate for next year is up 4.20% from the average revenue estimate for this year.